 JEFFERSON CITY, Mo. – Lincoln University journalism students study a curriculum that includes traditional methods of news reporting while adopting technological skills necessary in the digital age – including drone journalism.
+In fact, we’re not only the first HBCU to offer a journalism degree, we are the first HBCU in the U.S. to offer drone journalism pilot training and FAA Part 107 test-prep.
 All LU J-school students take fundamental courses – news writing/reporting, AP style, investigative reporting, media law, multimedia production, and web content management – before focusing on a print/online or broadcast sequence.
 The J-school maintains a low teacher-student ratio, extremely affordable tuition, and instructors that have valuable field experience combined with respected academic credentials.
-For more info, contact Will Sites, journalism coordinator, at 573-681-5805 or email@example.com.
+For more info, contact Associate Professor Will Sites at 573-681-5805 or email@example.com.

-(About The Name: Lincoln University’s historic Clarion print newspaper dates back to about 1935.
+(About The Name: Lincoln University’s historic Clarion print newspaper dates back to about 1932.
 Although the print version was discontinued in 2013, we have been publishing a new online version – myclarionnews.com – since January 2014.
 Proud of our past, embracing the future – that’s our idea of journalism at Lincoln University.
-Go Blue!
+Go Blue!)